 As a side note, especially for all my

-old mature readers, the Dominican Republic is well noted as one of the best places in the world to retire.
+old mature readers, in addition to being a cheap place to visit, the Dominican Republic is well noted as one of the best places in the world to retire.

 Average daily cost in Dominican Republic: At the budget-end you could set aside $60 per day at this cheap beach destination.

 An affordable room would set you back US$40 while a meal at a local comedor is just US$5–6.
 Book in advance to secure a flight for as low as US$100 each way on a budget airline.
 Many cheaper accommodation options are not listed online, and often the best rates are found on arrival.